-Many in the Cape Fear region took quite a hit when Hurricane Florence rolled through in September of last year.
-With the most active period of hurricane season upon us yet again, we at Sweyer Property Management want to remind everyone of some hurricane prep best practices to employ as you prepare yourselves and your homes for any severe weather events that could pop up over the next few months.
+Many in Wilmington and surrounding areas took quite a hit when Hurricane Florence rolled through in September of 2018.
+With the most active period of hurricane season approaching, we at Sweyer Property Management would like to remind everyone of some hurricane prep best practices to employ as you ready your homes and yourselves for any severe weather events that may occur over the next few months.

-You should begin closely monitoring a storm just as soon as it is predicted to be heading towards eastern NC.
-Even if an impending storm is being forecasted to land as tropical storm or a lower category, it can still pack quite a punch – Florence rolled in as a Category 1.
+You should begin to closely monitor a storm's projected path and strength as soon as there is indication from meteorologists that it may be heading towards southeastern North Carolina.
+Even if an approaching storm is being forecast to land as tropical storm or a low-grade hurricane, it can still pack quite a punch – remember, Florence made landfall as a Category 1.

-As the storm’s path, projected arrival time and strength become clearer, start formulating plans for where your family will ride out the storm.
+As the storm’s path, projected arrival time and strength become clearer, start making a plan for where your family will ride out the storm.
 Are you planning to stay in your home, or will you evacuate?
-Where will you go if an evacuation becomes mandatory?
-Do you know where the shelters in your area are located?
-All of these things are important to keep in mind and plan for well ahead of a hurricane making landfall.
+Where will you go if there is a mandatory evacuation order?
+Do you know where area shelters are located?
+All of these things are important to keep in mind and have a plan for well ahead of a hurricane making landfall.

 Gathering Supplies and Readying Your Home